-3.2.11 Copy of the completed production
+3.2.12 Copy of the completed production

 Once the production is completed, you must provide a copy of the completed production to the Minister, through the Department, within 30 days of completion.
 If the copy is not provided, the Minister may revoke any certificate issued.
-The copy should be provided on DVD (region 4 or unrestricted) or Blu Ray, or on a PC formatted USB.
+Applicants can provide a link to the production in the relevant field in the application form.
+If a password is required to access that link and view the production, this can be emailed to filmenquiries@arts.gov.au separately.
+The copy can also be provided on DVD (region 4 or unrestricted) or Blu Ray, or on a PC formatted USB and posted to the Department (see Contacts below for address details).